tomaskjay/dual-n-back/README.md

 ## How to Play
 1. The game will highlight a tile in the 3x3 grid.
-At the same time, a ton will be played aloud.
+At the same time, a tone will be played aloud.
 2. You need to track both the tiles and the tones.
 For each new turn, you need to decide if it matches the stimulus from N steps ago.
     - It's a match if the tone is the same as it was N steps ago.
     - It's a match if the tile is highlighted in the same position as it was N steps ago.